naifalshaye/nova-paypal/README.md

 <img src="https://github.com/naifalshaye/nova-paypal/blob/master/screenshots/auth.png">

-The maximum number of transactions that can be returned from a TransactionSearch API call is 100.
+Note: The maximum number of transactions that can be returned from PayPal API is 100.

 ## Add API details to your .env file
 ```php